 Alrighty then, moving on from the garden, what else did we get up to on the weekend?

-Back home, I played a bit of Xbox (I’ll tell you about the ridiculously fun game I’m playing in a separate post to come), with my furry-friend watching the action from his perch on a pillow on my lap.
+Back home, I played a bit of Xbox with my furry-friend watching the action from his perch on a pillow on my lap.

 Nick made a pizza for our dinner on Saturday.
 It had onions, peppers, grape tomatoes, mushrooms, artichoke hearts and olives on it, and his homemade pizza sauce (the recipe for which is here.)
 Mmmmm good.

-On Sunday, the weather was clear but still freezing cold, so we took a walk to the grocery store.
-See, it’s cold out.
+On Sunday, the weather was clear but still freezing cold.
+We took a walk to the grocery store.
 I had suggested that Nick wear a hat but he decided to brave it, and then had to pull the hood on his hoodie.
 I was wearing this hat.

 Oh yes, and there was some wine drinking in there too.
 An Australian 2010 Pinot Gris, by Cooralook.
 It was very nice.
 (There is only one glass in the picture but we did share the bottle!)

 I hope you had a good weekend.
 What did you get up to?